Three students working together

 In addition to the honors thesis pathways mentioned above, you can explore the following unique opportunities in other departments.

-Founders Lab is a 2-semester (6 credit) thesis pathway, hosted by the Center for Entrepreneurship & New Business Design at the W. P. Carey School of Business, designed to empower Barrett students to gain entrepreneurial confidence as they develop critical thinking, business writing, and communication skills by pursuing the launch of a new venture.
-This untraditional academic experience focuses on empowering students to engage with a specific opportunity, identify a distinct audience, and provide something of real value (that your target audience will exchange value to obtain).
+Founders Lab is a 2-semester, 6-credit thesis pathway hosted by the Center for Entrepreneurship and New Business Design at the W. P. Carey School of Business.
+It empowers Barrett students to build entrepreneurial confidence while developing critical thinking, business writing, and communication skills by launching a real venture.
+Students will identify an opportunity, engage with a target audience, and create something of real value that their audience is willing to exchange value for.

-• Approximately 100 students, in teams ranging from 1-5 participants, will design and launch a new user-centric venture, culminating in a semester 2 defense.
+• ~100 students form teams of 1–5 to design and launch a user-focused venture, culminating in a semester-two defense.

-• Second committee members will be provided, and students will submit their prospectus during their first semester in this thesis pathway.
+• Students will be assigned a second committee member and will submit their prospectus during the first semester.

 Join one of Barrett's most sought-after thesis programs!
 The Women's Power & Influence Index team at The Difference Engine is accepting applications for our fourth cohort in this two-year pathway.